bobwallis/MethodTutorials/README.md

 The current results are published at: http://bobwallis.github.io/MethodTutorials/

 # How to help
 If you find errors or have suggestions then raise a bug report here, or email me.
-Here is the list of current bugs and suggestions.

 If you are inspired to write your own guide and contribute it back to the project then please do!
 If you have the technical knowledge to follow the instructions below then go for it.
 If you don't then just email me your ideas/tutorials as text and I'll convert them.